KnowScratcher/QuakeCord/README.md

 # Journal
 The journal is in [JOURNAL.md](JOURNAL.md)

+A brief summery of the journal:

+## How it all started
+I've been wanting to make something useful and about earthquake since I lived in a place with lots of earthquake.
+Just this simple reason.

+## What will it do?
+- detect earthquake
+- record the acceleration data for further research
+- send notification to discord

 # How to make one
 1. Head over to [src > print](https://github.com/KnowScratcher/QuakeCord/tree/main/src/print) and download the file you need.